cvet/fonline/README.md

 ## Goal

-Friendly engine for fallout-like icometric games for develop/play alone or with friends
+Friendly engine for fallout-like icometric games for develop/play alone or with friends.

 ## About (not actually ready marked as *)